Signs & Symptoms

 Call us and we can connect you with a medical provider, determine your eligibility and apply for a medical payment source like Medicaid for Pregnancy, Maternity Care Program of the Health Care District of Palm Beach County or private insurance options, and provide education and support to ensure you deliver a healthy baby.

-Your medical provider will administer the Healthy Start Prenatal Risk Screen to determine if there are any risk factors to consider in the healthy birth of your baby.
+Your medical provider will administer the Florida Prenatal Screen to determine if there are any risk factors to consider in the healthy birth of your baby.
 If you aren’t offered a screen, you can request one!

-What does a Healthy Start Prenatal Risk Screen look like?
+What does a Florida Prenatal Screen look like?

 By completing the screen, pregnant women in Palm Beach County have access to local services including:

-• Saying yes to the Prenatal Risk Screen supports funding for local programs to provide services for pregnant women who need it.
+Saying yes to the Florida Prenatal Screen supports funding for local programs to provide services for pregnant women who need it.

 Say YES to a Healthy Start for babies!